Accounting Program Requirements

 Accounting PhD students can choose to work under one of two research paradigms: analytical or empirical.
-Each concentration requires the student to take a series of courses/seminars within and outside the department to fulfill coursework requirements and move to the preliminary exams.
+Each area requires the student to take a series of courses/seminars within and outside the department to fulfill coursework requirements and move to the preliminary exams.
 The coursework of each student is tailored to meet his/her needs or background.

 Coursework is chosen in consultation with the student’s adviser and/or PhD Coordinator.
 The program requires students to have a minimum of 40 degree program credits to move to the prelim exams.
 In general, students are required to take:

 - a minimum of 16 credits of supporting coursework (e.g., in economics, psychology, statistics, etc.)